Cosillow/Natalie-NES-media/README.md

 *Everything must be a .jpg labeled as such*

 ### setup for first time:
-MAC      --> install homebrew (https://brew.sh/) and then $ brew install jpegoptim Ubuntu   --> $ sudo apt-get jpgoptim
+MAC      --> install homebrew (https://brew.sh/) and then $ brew install jpegoptimb Ubuntu   --> $ sudo apt-get jpgoptim